DebashisGanguly/gpgpu-sim_UVMSmart/README.md

     Adaptive Page Migration for Irregular Data-intensive Applications under GPU Memory Oversubscription.
 In _Proceedings of the 34th IEEE
     International Parallel &   Distributed Processing Symposium_ (IPDPS 2020).
 IEEE , New Orleans, Louisiana, USA, 451-461.](https://ieeexplore.ieee.org/document/9139797)
+ 3. Please cite the following paper when using adaptive runtime to detect pattern in CPU-GPU interconnect traffic, and policy engine to choose and dynamically employ memory management policies.

+    Debashis Ganguly, Rami Melhem, and Jun Yang.
+2021.
+    An Adaptive Framework for Oversubscription Management in CPU-GPU Unified Memory.
+In _2021 Design, Automation & Test in Europe Conference & Exhibition_ (DATE
+    2021).

 ## Features

  1. A fully-associative last-level TLB and hence TLB lookup is performed in a single core cycle,